Open Data Hub logo

 • Admin: Users with this access level can edit project details and manage access to the project.

-• Contributor: Users with this access level can view and edit project components, such as its workbenches, data connections, and storage.
+• Contributor: Users with this access level can view and edit project components, such as its workbenches, connections, and storage.

 4. To confirm your entry, click Confirm (The Confirm icon).